mtulio/mtulio.labs/docs/blogs/ocp-aws-local-zones/ocp-aws-local-zones-413.md

 $ export INSTANCE_BUE=m5.2xlarge
 ~~~

-- Export and patch the manifest using the existing Machineset
+- Export existing Machineset manifest and patch to the new location:

 ~~~bash
 # Discover and copy the nyc-1 machineset manifest